About CDCR: Divisions and Boards

 Lifer Parole Process

 Inmates serving life sentences become eligible for parole hearings by statute one year prior to their minimum eligible parole date (MEPD).
 At the hearing, the panel considers all relevant and reliable information in the individual case in order to determine whether the inmate is suitable for release.
-If an inmate is found unsuitable for parole, statutory law requires that the next hearing be set 15, 10, 3, 5 or 7 years in the future.
-An inmate who is denied parole may, in three year intervals, request that his or her hearing be moved to an earlier date, based on a change of circumstances or new information that establishes a reasonable likelihood that consideration of public safety does not require the additional period of incarceration imposed by the denial length that was issued.
+If an inmate is found unsuitable for parole, statutory law requires that the next hearing be set 3, 5, 7, 10, or 15 years in the future.
+An inmate who is denied parole may request that his or her hearing be moved to an earlier date, based on a change of circumstances or new information that establishes a reasonable likelihood that consideration of public safety does not require the additional period of incarceration imposed by the denial length that was issued.

 Parole suitability hearings are not conducted to determine the inmate's guilt or innocence of the underlying life crime.
 The Board accepts as established the guilty verdict imposed by the court.
-Pursuant to Penal Code § 3041, the panel shall set a release date unless it determines that public safety requires a longer period of incarceration.
-Companion regulations, Title 15 §§ 2281 and 2402, state that regardless of the length of time the inmate has been in prison, he or she shall be found unsuitable and denied parole if the panel determines that the prisoner poses an unreasonable risk of danger to society if released from prison.
+Pursuant to Penal Code section 3041, the panel shall set a release date unless it determines that public safety requires a longer period of incarceration.
+Companion regulations, California Code of Regulations, title 15, sections 2281 and 2402, state that, regardless of the length of time the inmate has been in prison, he or she shall be found unsuitable and denied parole if the panel determines that the prisoner poses an unreasonable risk of danger to society if released from prison.
 The regulations also set forth examples of circumstances tending to show that an inmate is suitable or unsuitable for parole.

 Who Participates in the Hearing?